The Resonance Protocol in Action

 print(row[2])

-2. The Cognitive Halt & Align Protocol
+2. Cognitive Halt and Align

 Dialogue